foxdonut/meiosis/helpers/router-setup/README.md

 };
 ```

-The query string parameters will be available in our route segments just like path parameters.
+The query string parameters will be available in our routes just like path parameters.
+Conversely,
+`toPath(route)` will put parameters into the query string.

 ## API